-Supporting Documentation Provided Points Awarded if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response a Were analytical standards required by the method documented?
+Supporting Documentation Provided Points Assigned if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response ^a Were analytical standards required by the method documented?
 12 4 12 Were required laboratory duplicates within acceptable limits?
 12 4 12 Were required spike recoveries within method requirements?
 12 4 12 Were method-specified analytical blanks analyzed?
 12 4 12 If problems occurred during analysis, is there sufficient documentation to conclude that the problems did not adversely affect the sample results?
 15 0 15 Was the analytical detection limit specified in the test report?
 6 2 6 Is the reported detection limit adequate for the purposes of the test program?
-6 2 b 6 b Were the chain-of-custody forms included in the report?
+6 2 ^b 6 ^b Were the chain-of-custody forms included in the report?
 12 Do the chain-of-custody forms indicate acceptable management of collected samples between collection and analysis?
-12 4 12 Instrumental Methods Questions Did the report include a complete description of the instrumental method sampling system?
+12 4 12 Instrumental Methods Question Did the report include a complete description of the instrumental method sampling system?
 3 Was a complete description of the sampling system provided?
-3 1 3 a This column shows the points subtracted with a negative response if points were awarded for this item by the initial scoring.
+3 1 3

-Supporting Documentation Provided Points Awarded if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response a Did the report include calibration gas certifications?
+Supporting Documentation Provided Points Assigned if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response ^a Did the report include calibration gas certifications?
 27 Were calibration standards used prior to the end of the expiration date?
 12 4 12 Did calibration standards meet method criteria?
 15 5 15 Did the report include interference tests?
 9 Did interference checks meet method requirements?
-9 3 b 9 b Were the response time tests included in the report?
+9 3 ^b 9 ^b Were the response time tests included in the report?
 12 Was a response time test performed?
 12 4 12 Were the calibration error tests included in the report?
 12 Did calibration error tests meet method requirements?
 12 4 12 Did the report include drift tests?
 9 Were drift tests performed after each run and did they meet method requirements?
 9 3 9 Did the report include system bias tests?
 24 Did system bias check results meet method requirements?
 24 8 120 Were the converter efficiency tests included in the report?
 12 Was the NO X converter test acceptable?
-12 4 b 12 b Did the report include stratification checks?
+12 4 ^b 12 ^b Did the report include stratification checks?
 15 Was a stratification assessment performed?
 15 5 15 Did the report include the raw data for the instrumental method?
 54 Was the duration of each sample run within method criteria?
 9 3 9 Was an appropriate traverse performed during sample collection, or was the probe placed at an appropriate center point (if allowed by the method)?
 12 4 12

-This column shows the points subtracted with a negative response if points were awarded for this item by the initial scoring.
+This column shows the points subtracted with a negative response if points were assigned for this item by the initial scoring.
 These points are added for an affirmative response or subtracted for a negative response if this item is applicable to the test method used.
 If this item is not applicable, points b are neither added nor subtracted.

-Supporting Documentation Provided Points Awarded if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response a Were sample times at each point uniform and did they meet the method requirements?
+Supporting Documentation Provided Points Assigned if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response ^a Were sample times at each point uniform and did they meet the method requirements?
 9 3 9 Were sample lines heated sufficiently to prevent potential adverse data quality issues?
 12 4 12 Were all data required by the method recorded?
-12 4 12 a This column shows the points subtracted with a negative response if points were awarded for this item by the initial scoring.
+12 4 12